HewlettPackard/PCVT/README.md

 # Platform Certificate Verification Tool (PCVT):

-PCVT allows you to verify that the hardware and platform firmware configuration of your Hewlett Packard Enterprise server has not been modified since leaving the factory.
+PCVT enables a user to verify the assertions encoded in the Platform Certificate issued by HPE for a specific system are still valid at the time of check.

-PCVT performs the following operations:
+Specifically, PCVT performs the following operations:

-  1) PCVT verifies the current hardware and relevant firmware configuration of the server against the information encoded in the Platform Certificate that HPE issued at its factory.
+  1) PCVT checks whether the current hardware and relevant firmware configuration of the server is the same as the one encoded in the Platform Certificate that HPE issued at the factory.
      The Platform Certificate is an X.509 Attribute Certificate signed by HPE.

   2) PCVT cryptographically verifies the validity of the HPE-issued system certificates: